xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 ## Hardware Module CLI hierarchy

-For this article, we use IOS XR 6.6.3 and 7.0.2.
+For this article, we use IOS XR 6.6.3, 7.0.2, 7.3.1.
 The document will be updated regularly.

 ### Graphical view of the 6.6.3 structure